Abhi2424shek/FlappySVG-backend/README.md

-# FlappySVG-backend
+# FlappySVG Android APP
-A FlappySVG app that was build for GCI
+A FlappySVG android app that was build for FOSSASIA community during GCI with an interactive UI

-The app which contains a navigation drawer and a splash screen which will add to a more interesting UI.
-All credits goes to Abishek V Ashok
-Code is licensed under creative commons license.
+Android APK source repository for the apk which enables to play FlappySVG.
+[Currently has only the online support]